A View to a Kill: Cast

+Daniel Benzali also appears as Stacey's boss, Mr Howe.
+Bogdan Kominowski and Dolph Lundgren are Klotkoff and Venz, KGB henchman.
+Joe Flood portrayed the San Francisco police captain.
+Carole Ashby appeared as the butterfly act performer.
+Anthony Chinn was the Taiwanese tycoon.
+Maud Adams filmed a cameo as an extra in the background of a Fisherman's Wharf scene; making her third Bond film appearance.

 Production

 Along with the other stories in Ian Fleming's 1960 anthology For Your Eyes Only, the original short story "From a View to a Kill" was originally envisioned as an episode of an abandoned 1958 CBS James Bond television series.
 A View to a Kill was produced by Albert R. Broccoli and Michael G. Wilson.
 Wilson also co-authored the screenplay along with Richard Maibaum.
 Broccoli initially wanted to rehire George MacDonald Fraser from Octopussy to co-write the screenplay but he was unavailable.
 Originally Maibaum's script included Zorin manipulating Halley's Comet into crashing into Silicon Valley, but Wilson insisted on a more realistic plot.
 At the end of Octopussy, the "James Bond Will Return" sequence listed the next film as "From a View to a Kill", the name of the original short story, but later the title was changed.
 When a company with a name similar to Zorin (the Zoran Corporation) was discovered in the United States, a disclaimer was added to the start of the film affirming that Zorin was not related to any real-life company.
 This is the first Bond film to have a disclaimer (The Living Daylights had a disclaimer about the use of the Red Cross).